ezakhar/help/en/basics/training-plan-management.md

 ![Tab Samples](https://264710.selcdn.ru/assets/images/_new/methodology/tp-create-samples.png)

-On this tab you will find activity samples.
+On this tab, you will find activity samples.
 In order to set an activity or event from the plan as a sample, go to the plan constructor and enable the “Set as sample” attribute.

 Activity samples provided in the plan will help potential clients to study your planning approach and accuracy of description.